 You Can’t Do Anything About Your Dog’s Hatred of the Mailman: Myth

 Many movies make it seem like dogs have an innate hatred for the mailman that you can’t do anything about.
 This is not true at all.
-Dogs are very teachable, meaning you can teach them not to hate the mailman, though it may take some work with certain pups.
+Dogs are easier to train than most pets, and you can teach them not to hate the mailman, though it may take some work with certain pups.

 Most notably, try to introduce your dog to the mailman as early as possible.
-You might want to do this through a screened door or some other medium where the worker is not at risk of being bitten.
+You might want to do this through a screened door where the worker is not at risk of being bitten.
 If your dog is showing signs of fear, do not let the postal worker near the dog because that is when dogs will attack.

 You can also place a treat in or beside your mailbox every day for the mailman to slide in with your mail.
 If you do this, your dog will not hate the mailman.
-On the contrary, your dog will absolutely love the mailman and may continue to bark at their presence purely out of excitement.
+On the contrary, your dog will love the mailman and may continue to bark at them purely out of excitement.

 Finally, you can teach your dog how to respond to voice commands when you want them to stop barking.
-This is a great idea to do anyway, even if your dog does not bark at the mailman.
+This is a great idea, even if your dog does not bark at the mailman.
 However, you will likely find it really helpful if your dog barks out of boredom, excitement, or attention every time the mailman delivers your posts.

 Final Thoughts: Why Don’t Dogs Like Mailmen

-As corny as it may sound, the trope that dogs hate the mailman is actually pretty true.
-Dogs tend to be on high alert whenever a new person, such as the mailman, enters your property.
+As corny as it may sound, the trope that dogs hate the mailman is pretty true.
+Dogs are on high alert whenever a new person, such as the mailman, enters your property.
 Still, not all dogs bark out of hatred.
-Some may bark out of excitement, boredom, or a number of other factors not associated with fear or aggression.
+Some may bark out of excitement, boredom, or due to other factors not associated with fear or aggression.

-If your dog seems to hate the mailman, you don’t have to take it lying down.
+If your dog hates the mailman, you can encourage them to change their opinion.
 For example, you can teach them voice commands, introduce your dog to the mailman, or supply your mailman with treats.
-These simple tips can help your dog love the mailman and barkless whenever they come around.
+These simple tips can help your dog love the mailman and bark less whenever they come around.